Sir Edward Seymour, 1st Baronet: Career

 and responsible for an area of the south Devon coast from Dartmouth to Plymouth.
 He was appointed High Sheriff of Devon in 1595 and 1605 and returned as Member of Parliament for Devon in 1593 and between 1601 and 1611.

 He spent a large sum extending Berry Pomeroy Castle, over £20,000 according to John Prince in his Worthies of Devon, 1697, particularly in the building of the north range in about 1600.
-In 1604 he tried to claim part of his grandfather the Duke of Somerset's estate, but was opposed by his half-cousin Edward Seymour, 1st Earl of Hertford and was unsuccessful.
+In 1604 he tried to claim part of his grandfather the Duke of Somerset's estate, but was opposed by his half-uncle Edward Seymour, 1st Earl of Hertford and was unsuccessful.

 From around 1611, as a result of the large expenditure on his home, the cost of supporting his eight children and legal expenses, he was apparently short of money.
 Despite his financial problems on 29 June 1611 he was created Baronet Seymour, of Berry Pomeroy, the patent for which cost him £1,095.